 Consider breaking some of the paragraphs into bullet points.
 In some cases bullet points can be effectively linked to corresponding subsections lower in the page, using '#anchor' tags.

 This isn't high school English class.
 When most of us speak face to face or on the phone, we use contractions and begin sentences with "But", "And" or "Because".
 I know... horrible!
 In copywriting it's also okay.
 To make a sale, you want to begin a conversation, so use that tone as you write.

 You are never going to bore someone into making a purchasing decision.

-Last week, I covered the placement of your most important information.
+In part 2, I covered the placement of your most important information.
 Your prospects are unlikely to absorb your entire message, although some will occasionally read a traditional long sales letter top to bottom.
-If it’s unrealistic to expect their undivided attention, so you want to keep every paragraph exciting and on point.
+If it's unrealistic to expect their undivided attention, so you want to keep every paragraph exciting and on point.